ESG Data

 Overseas: IPCC 2006 Guidelines for National Greenhouse Gas Inventories

-• 3)Thermal power generation includes power generation capacity of spare facilities.
+• 3)Thermal power generation includes power generation capacity of standby facilities.
 Thermal power generation refers to the sum of oil, coal, gas, waste and biomass burning alone and mixed burning.

-• 4)The total amount of electricity consumed in-house and sold is shown in the figure.
+• 4)The figure represents the total amount of electricity consumed in-house and sold.

 • 6)The amount of reduction is estimated based on the premise that electric power sale under the Feed-in Tariff (FIT) scheme for renewable energy indirectly reduces the CO2 emissions associated with electric power users.